ovedanner/robots_api/README.md

 If you don't want to develop using Docker, you can simply run `bundle exec puma`.

 ## Tests
-Test cases are made with RSpec, so running `rspec` in the project root folder should do the trick
+Test cases are made with RSpec, so running `bundle exec rspec` in the project root folder should do the trick

 ## Deployment